ianczm/spring-webflux-demo-template/README.md

 Note: If you have an IDE like IDEA IntelliJ, you may simply use the Gradle Sync and Application Run configuration.

-- First, build your project.

-    ```shell
-    ./gradlew build
-    ```

-    Ensure that your project is configured as follows:
+- Ensure that your project is configured as follows:
     - Uses JDK 23
     - Has annotation processing enabled
     - Uses the Spring Profile `local` when running the application locally

-- Run the tests:
+- Build your project.

     ```shell
-    ./gradlew test
+    ./gradlew build
-    ```

-- Run the following command to start the database:

-    ```shell
-    docker compose up
     ```